nuonveyo/AutoRefreshNetworkConnection/README.md

 # AutoRefreshNetworkConnection

 AutoRefreshNetworkConnection is a library that give you a very simple code and easy to use it.
-It can handle your tasks when the device connected or disconnected from internet (wifi or mobile data).
+It can handle your tasks when the device connected or disconnected from internet (wifi or mobile data) by using observer pattern.

 ## Installation